Unofficial school motto: ‘#WeAreReady’

 More importantly, Brock is a school that cares about its students.
 Through on-campus jobs in almost every department, we are given the chance to work with faculty and administration.
 Its small size—you can cross from one end to the other in less than 10 minutes—makes it easier to build relationships with peers, professors and staff.
 Brock really does “bleed red” with school spirit, reflected in the fact that the Badgers are drawing record-breaking crowds for home varsity games.

-Last September, Brock added a $1.5-million turf field that has intensified the excitement of homecoming and other sporting events.
-The field is also available for students to use for pickup football, soccer or Frisbee.
+Three years ago, Brock added a $1.5-million turf field that has intensified the excitement of homecoming and other sporting events.
+The field is also available for students to use for games of pickup football, soccer or Frisbee.

 Clubs are growing at a rapid pace.
 There are organizations such as PlayMakers, which raises money to buy sporting equipment for the less fortunate.
 There are groups for activities such as longboarding or video games, or for people who share cultural or religious interests, plus international clubs, creative writing get-togethers, debating and dance clubs.